mycelial/docs/docs/getting-started/basic-concepts-and-system-overview.md

 # Introduction to Mycelial

-Mycelial is engineered to address the requirements of data transfer, offering seamless integration with both cloud-based systems, such as Snowflake, and open-source platforms, including Postgres.
+Mycelial is engineered to address the requirements of data transfer, offering seamless integration with cloud-based systems, such as Snowflake, open-source platforms, including Postgres, and local databases, such as SQLite.
 A distinguishing feature of Mycelial is its capacity to manage edge data, a capability previously unavailable in the market.

 # Mycelial Functionality